prakashgithubnew/CoreJava/CoreJavaPractise/ExceptionHandling/readme.md

 **Overriding and Overloading of exceptions**
 --------------------------------------------
-1. if any method in parent class is throwing any exception then in subclass overriding method cannot throw bigger exception, it can throw either same exception as in parent method or should not throw any exception.
+1. if any method in parent class is throwing any exception then in subclass overriding method cannot throw bigger exception, it can throw either same exception as in parent method or should not throw any exception or can throw no exception.
 2. if any parent method is throwing any lower exception like NullPointerException then you can calling this method in child class in other method then this method can throw higher exception.
     For example below-

 public class ParentA {